streetsidesoftware/GenSequence/README.md

     }
 }

-function match(reg: RegExp, text: string) {
+/* return a sequence of matched text */ function match(reg: RegExp, text: string) {
     return GenSequence(execRegEx(reg, text))
         // extract the full match
         .map(a => a[0]);
 }

-function matchWords(text: string) {
+/* extract words out of a string of text */ function matchWords(text: string) {
     return GenSequence(match(/\w+/g, text));
 }

-function toSetOfWords(text: string) {
+/* convert some text into a set of unique words */ function toSetOfWords(text: string) {
     // GenSequence can be used directly with a Set or Match return new Set(matchWords(text));